Rosa Salazar, Catherine Keener, and More to Star in a Netflix Adaptation of Todd Grimson’s Brand New Cherry Flavor

 Recent Comments

-- princessroxana on The Great Man Theory and Historical Change in SFF 43 mins ago

-- Mike on The Mandalorian′s Werner Herzog Would NOT Let Them Take [REDACTED] Away From Him 56 mins ago

-- JoeTortuga on Watchmen Offers Us a Squid Pro Quo 56 mins ago
+- PetarB on Watchmen Offers Us a Squid Pro Quo 4 hours ago

+- GarretH on Kobayashi Sidhu — Star Trek’s “Ask Not” 4 hours ago

+- Ellynne on Agency and Mind Control in Andre Norton’s Ice Crown 6 hours ago

-- Eugene R. on The Great Man Theory and Historical Change in SFF 1 hour ago
+- NancyLebovitz on The Great Man Theory and Historical Change in SFF 6 hours ago

+- MIke P on Tor Books to Republish John M. Ford’s Novels, Including Two Volumes of Unpublished Work 7 hours ago